-Compare and save with our best Black Friday deals 2016
+Compare and save with our best Cyber Monday broadband and TV deals

-Black Friday deals are no longer limited to electronics — broadband providers are now jumping on the popular shopping holiday.
+Cyber Monday deals are no longer limited to electronics — broadband and TV providers are now jumping on the popular shopping holiday.

 Switch today and take advantage of these limited time offers.

-Check out these Black Friday broadband deals to find a package that suits your needs!
+Check out these Cyber Monday broadband and TV deals to find a package that suits your needs

 The shopping holiday Black Friday comes from the US.
 The term refers to the Friday after Thanksgiving, which falls on the fourth Thursday in November.